Fuzzing MLIR Compilers with Custom Mutation Synthesis: Discussion

 \subsubsection{Choice of Subject Programs}

-The results of our evaluation is influenced by our choice of subject programs.
 To minimize bias, we selected four MLIR projects to represent a wide variety domains among 40 possible public MLIR projects.
-P1 (the LLVM/MLIR project) was chosen as it contains the original core MLIR dialects that MLIRSmith defines its custom generators for.
-P2 is a deep-learning compiler for ONNX models that NeuRI can directly fuzz.
+P1 (the LLVM/MLIR project) was chosen as it contains the original MLIR core dialects that MLIRSmith defines its custom generators for.
+P2 is a deep-learning compiler for ONNX models that NeuRI directly fuzzed.
 P3 is a compiler for the Triton language.
-P4 (CIRCT) is a novel application of MLIR to the domain of hardware design and synthesis.
+P4 (CIRCT) is a novel application of MLIR to the domain of hardware accelerator synthesis.